CjConvento/FlexiFit.Api/README.md

 # FlexiFit API — Personalized Fitness & Nutrition Platform Core

 **Status: Active Core Framework** — Authentication, Relational Schema Architecture, Engine Calculation Modules, and API Documentation Layer are fully operational and verified.
-Advanced Multi-Platform Sync engines are currently in progress (see [Roadmap](#-startup-modernization-roadmap)).
+Advanced Multi-Platform Sync engines are currently in progress (see [Roadmap](#-enterprise-modernization-roadmap)).

 An inclusive, high-performance, and microservices-ready **REST Web API** engineered to power the entire FlexiFit personalized health ecosystem.
 The backend subsystem leverages a custom, deterministic, rule-based **Mathematical Logic Algorithm** to dynamically compute caloric boundaries, target macronutrient yields, and generate progressive athletic programming—featuring specialized, low-impact exercise tracking matrices designed specifically for user injury mitigation and active rehabilitation.

-> **Startup & Enterprise-Ready Architecture:** While developed as a personal capstone initiative, this project was architected from Day One to adhere to rigid production-grade benchmarks.
-The system is designed to seamlessly scale into a SaaS framework or support sudden customer load spikes in a commercial startup launch.
+> **Enterprise-Ready Architecture:** While developed as a personal capstone initiative, this project was architected from Day One to adhere to rigid production-grade benchmarks.

 ---